How to find us?

 Address: 3-7-18 Moto-Azabu; Minato-ku, Tokyo 106-0046, JAPAN

-On 11 April, the Ambassador of Lithuania Gediminas Varvuolis presented his credentials to the Governor-General of New Zealand Patsy Reddy.
+On 13 February, Ambassador of Lithuania Gediminas Varvuolis presented his letters of credence to the President of the Republic of Indonesia Joko Widodo.

-The Ambassador of Lithuania Gediminas Varvuolis presented his letters of credence to His Majesty the Emperor of Japan Akihito on 5 April.
+Ambassador of Lithuania Gediminas Varvuolis presented his letters of credence to the Deputy King of Malaysia Sultan Nazrin Muizzuddin Shah on 20 December.